 However, you can study abroad even if you have bad grades or never graduated from high school.
 Seattle Central College has a high school completion plus program where you can take an Associate Degree and a high school diploma in only two years.
 Another option is to study at a language school abroad, they are open to anyone who wants to improve their language skills.

 What documents do I need to submit when I apply?

 What you should submit with your application differs from school to school.
 You will find this information under Admission Requirements (or a similar headline) on the school’s website.
 Here are some of the most common documents that you need to submit when you apply to a university abroad:

 - The school's application form.
 This usually consists of simple questions like personal details and details about the program that you are applying for.
 Read it carefully and fill out all the required fields.
 Do not forget to sign it.

 - Your grades from high school and college.
 These documents must be translated into English.
 Some schools even require that your high school or translator send the grades directly to them.

 - A copy of your passport so that the school can issue a visa letter.
 To some countries, for example Japan, you might also need to send copies of entry stamps and visas from previous visits.

 - Proof that you meet the school’s English language requirements.
-In the US the TOEFL test is usually requested while English and Australian universities prefer an IELTS exam.
+In the U.S. the TOEFL test is usually requested while English and Australian universities prefer an IELTS exam.
 However, most universities approve both of these tests and many also accept the Cambridge exam.
 The scores required for entry depend on the school and program that you are applying for.
-You can prepare for all these tests online at GlobalExam where you get a 10% discount with the discount code DreamStudies.

 - Standardized tests If you are applying for degree programs in the US and some other countries you might need to take a standardized test such as SAT for undergraduate level and GMAT or GRE for Master programs.